 Description & Background

-For the purposes of this lessons learned the term “dam record” consists of all files and information about a dam.
-The term “Dam records” refers to individual files and information about a dam.
+For the purposes of this lesson learned, the term “dam record” consists of all files and information about a dam.
+The term “dam records” refers to individual files and information about a dam.

 Often, if research is performed, valuable dam records come to light which could greatly improve dam safety engineering studies.